microsoft/devicescript/website/docs/Language/registers.md

 # Registers

-Registers are referenced as `myRole.regName`, where `regName` can also be the system-wide name, so both `pot.position` and `pot.reading` will work.
+Registers are referenced as `myRole.regName`.
-TODO should we drop this, and only leave `pot.position` ?

 Registers have following methods - `.onChange()`, `.read()` and `.write()`.
 If register contains multiple fields, a tuple (array) is returned.